Dreading your Long-Haul Flight? Stay Comfortable and Healthy with These Tips

 Pack for success.
 The temperature on the plane can quickly vary from too cold to too warm.
 Dress in layers so you can adjust accordingly.
 Comfort is key, so think about bringing a scarf that you can double-up as a pillow as well as compression socks to help with the pressure changes.
 You might also consider wearing secure, slip-on shoes (no flip flops) if you plan to remove your shoes while sleeping.
 Neck pillows are also a good idea for sleeping; while small pillows might be provided, you shouldn’t rely on it.

 Bring medication and important documents with you.
 Never put medication you can’t go without or documents such as your driver’s license or passport in your checked luggage.
 Instead, these items should be readily accessible in your carry-on.
 While in the air, take your medication and any vitamins as you normally would.
 You might also bring some gentle sanitizing wipes and other toiletries to freshen up during the journey.
+Keeping your routine intact and staying organized can help minimize any stresses.

 About Denise